phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 In this post we learned about different techniques to access the physical frames of page tables, including identity mapping, mapping of the complete physical memory, temporary mapping, and recursive page tables.
 We chose to map the complete physical memory since it's simple, portable, and powerful.

 We can't map the physical memory from our kernel without page table access, so we needed support from the bootloader.
 The `bootloader` crate supports creating the required mapping through optional cargo features.
-It passes the required information to our kernel in form of a `&BootInfo` argument to our entry point function.
+It passes the required information to our kernel in the form of a `&BootInfo` argument to our entry point function.

 For our implementation, we first manually traversed the page tables to implement a translation function, and then used the `MappedPageTable` type of the `x86_64` crate.
 We also learned how to create new mappings in the page table and how to create the necessary `FrameAllocator` on top of the memory map passed by the bootloader.